 Materials Protecting Society Seminar Series

-Organised by IOM Communications Ltd on behalf of the Industry and Technology Policy Board of the Institute of Materials, Minerals and Mining
+Organised by IOM Communications Ltd on behalf of the IOM3 Industry and Technology Policy Board

 In recognition of the need for society to respond to the modern-day challenges such as terrorism, natural disasters, climate change and an ageing population.
 The Institute of Materials, Minerals and Mining is organising a series of seminars entitled Materials Protecting Society where the role of materials in society to help meet those challenges and to deliver potential solutions will be presented.